-The research house has confirmed a new ratings offering dedicated to lifetime products, which it expects to see an increase in releases of in coming years.
+The research house has confirmed a new ratings offering dedicated to lifetime products, which it expects to see an increase in releases in coming years.

 Chant West has announced the launch of a new ratings service that assesses the quality of lifetime products, which pay super fund members an income for life.

-According to the research house, the new service will use criteria to assess the features, fees, investments and services provided, and notably includes criteria that compare the projected outcomes of each product with the account-based pensions.
+According to the research house, the new service will use criteria to assess the features, fees, investments, and services provided and notably includes criteria that compare the projected outcomes of each product with the account-based pensions.

 While it said that only a small number of funds currently provide lifetime products, Chant West believes that this number is set to rise in the next two to three years, driven by strong encouragement from Treasury and regulators.

-“Our projection model enables us to assess how the outcomes provided through these products compare to an account-based pension, and also assess how well these products deliver lifetime income compared with other products.
+“Our projection model enables us to assess how the outcomes provided through these products compare to an account-based pension, and also assess how well these products deliver lifetime income compared with other products.”

 According to the general manager, there is also an important focus on what a provider does to help super fund members access the product.